 JMU initially received approval from the Department of Conservation and Recreation (DCR) to operate its own erosion and sediment control (ESC) program under a set of annual standards and specifications on July 6, 2009.
 While the responsibility of the stormwater program has been transferred from the DCR to the Department of Environmental Quality (DEQ), JMU continues to maintain approved standards and specifications as requested by the Department.
 Responding to amendments to regulations, stormwater management (SWM) was introduced into the standards and JMU received combined approval from DEQ for Standards and Specifications for ESC and SWM on May 28, 2014.
-This document continues to be updated as needed and the most recent approval of combined ESC and SWM was received from DEQ on March 15, 2021.
+This document continues to be updated as needed.
+On January 5th, 2022 updated standards and specifications were submitted to DEQ for approval.
+Those standards have been administratively approved by DEQ and the University is awaiting a formal letter of approval.